-I didn’t realise that I hadn’t been sightseeing in Tokyo that much from a tourist’s viewpoint until Luca came to Japan in November.
-There are some popular tourist destinations in Tokyo and it’s easy to find them online, but I took him to my favourite areas where I often go for meals, drinks, shopping and some places at his request.
+I didn’t realise that I hadn’t been sightseeing in Tokyo that much until Luca came to Japan in November.
+There are some popular tourist destinations in Tokyo, and it’s easy to find them, but I took him to my favourite areas where I often went for meals, drinks and shopping and some places at his request.

 On the evening of 21st, he arrived at Narita airport after his 24-hour trip via Dubai.
-The following morning on the 22nd, we had a fairly big earthquake (the source of which was in Fukushima) and media warnings.
+The following morning, we had a fairly big earthquake and media warnings.
 He experienced an earthquake for the first time in his life, but he seemed fine.
-I immediately got a phone call from my mum asking if he was scared and whether he was ok.
-She was worried about his reaction towards the earthquake.
-He was rather calm.
+I immediately got a phone call from my mum asking if Luca was scared and whether he was ok.
+She was worried; he was rather calm.

-The first place we went to was Shibuya, Harajuku, and Aoyama area.
+The first place we went to was Shibuya, Harajuku, and Aoyama.
 We had lunch at a standing sushi bar along Shibuya Centre-gai and walked around the streets in the afternoon.
-In the evening, as a very exciting event for me, I introduced him to Nanami at a traditional Japanese Tofu restaurant located just under Tokyo Tower.
-I was so happy that he met my longtime best friend in person, finally.
+In the evening, I took him to a traditional Japanese Tofu restaurant located just under Tokyo Tower.

-During the rest of the trip from 25th to 28th, I took him to Kichijoji which is my hometown, Asakusa again, Harajuku again and Akihabara again.
-He really loved Harajuku and Akihabara.
-We walked around Shinjuku and Yurakucho as well, and we also met up with Steve and Fuyuhiko for drinks.
+During the rest of the trip, I took him to Kichijoji which is my hometown, Asakusa again, Harajuku again and Akihabara again.
+We walked around Shinjuku and Yurakucho as well, and we also met up with my friends, Steve and Fuyuhiko for drinks.

 For a place to spend the last day of this trip, I chose Odaiba and a Hawaiian restaurant for lunch in Aqua City Odaiba.
-The view of the Tokyo Bay area from the restaurant’s window was fantastic.
-I strongly recommend the ‘Queen’s Bath Resort’ to tourists as a highlight of a Tokyo trip.
+The view of the Tokyo Bay from the restaurant’s window was fantastic!
+I strongly recommend the restaurant ‘Queen’s Bath Resort’ to tourists as a highlight of a Tokyo trip.

 He flew back to the UK from Haneda airport on 29th, saying ‘I don’t want to leave Japan!’
-During this stay, I just showed him to some of my favourite places and made opportunities to meet my friends.
-My friends said they want to see him again.
-I was also able to enjoy Tokyo and recognise our culture that surrounds my friends, family and myself.
+During this stay, I just showed him some of my favourite places and made opportunities to meet my friends and family; they said they want to see him again.